 What Benefits Can Be Divided?

 Even if you are not of retirement age, it is important to think about what will happen to your retirement benefits if you divorce.
-The property division process can take more money than necessary from your military retirement benefits, federal pension, 401(k) plan, IRA and other retirement assets and survivors benefits if you do not have the right legal representation.
+The property division process can take more money than necessary from your military retirement benefits, federal pension, 401(k) plan, IRA and other retirement assets and survivor benefits if you do not have the right legal representation.

 At Russell W. Ray, PLLC, we work with divorcing couples in Fairfax County and across Northern Virginia who need the kind of legal advice that we are well-equipped to provide.
 We will help you protect your financial future.